Nukleon84/ChemicalCode/_posts/2020-01-15-evolution-of-flowsheet-topologies-part2.md

 * A list of Unit Genes
 * A list of Stream Genes

-The UnitGene consists of a class identifier that is used to create UnitOperation instances later, as well as the parameters needed to make the model specification square.
+The UnitGene consists of a class identifier that is used to create *UnitOperation* instances later, as well as the parameters needed to make the model specification square.
 We will rely only on the evolutionary search to optimize our process and thus have to make sure that the flowsheet is fully specified.
 In this example, the thermodynamics system consists of three components, Benzene, Toluene and p-Xylene, which are relabled as component A, B and C respectively.
+This way, I can easily change the system to any other ternary system and do not need to change the models.

 Each unit will have a field called *IsMandatory*, to tell the mutation operator that such a unit **must** exist in a flowsheet and cannot be removed.
 This is neccessary to guarantee that we will always have a feed, an idea that is taken from the work of [Thibaut Neveux](https://www.sciencedirect.com/science/article/pii/S0009250918302136).

 The *MaterialStream* genome-model is very simple and consists only of a name for the stream, the source unit and port, and the sink unit and port.
 Splitters and mixers will be modeled explicitly with Unit Operation nodes and not with different weightes streams.

 For the start I will model a small flowsheet consisting of two flashes and a condenser to test out the idea.
-The process task is defined by the composition of the mandatory feed stream: a mixture 30, 30, 40 mol-% Benzene, Toluene, Xylene needs to separated.
-If we would like to change the task, we would need to only change the definition of the Thermodynamic System and this feed stream.
+The process task is defined by the composition of the mandatory feed stream: a mixture 30/30/40 mol-% Benzene, Toluene, Xylene needs to separated.

 ```python
 genotype={